codelovercc/service_container/README.md

 ## Logging

 Use [logging](https://pub.dev/packages/logging) package to logging.
+***Logging only available in debug mode***
+Use `ServiceContainerLogging.enableDebugLogging()` to enable logging in debug mode.
+Use `ServiceContainerLogging.enableDebugLogPrinter(provider)` to print logs in debug mode.
-You can reset Top-level variable `$logPrinter` that defines in [services.dart](lib/src/services.dart) to custom your log printer.
+You can reset Top-level variable `$logPrinter` that defines in [services.dart](lib/src/services.dart) to custom your log printer, always use `$logPrinter` service as your log printer.

+To configure service container logging use `ServiceContainerLogging` class.

 ## Additional information